 But as cities and city governments are representatives of their citizens, the psychological and social benefits should be emphasised.
 Several studies show that working in green buildings, with better indoor air quality, can lead to better productivity and workers’ performance.
 A city’s administration office in a sustainable building filled with greenery would result in a more energetic and rewarding workplace for councillors and other employees.

 The same goes for schools and kindergartens; not only do children flourish surrounded by a green environment and sustainable buildings, but studying in surroundings where sustainability is lived and taught will raise them to become environmentally conscious citizens.
-Check out our article on sustainable schools and the benefits of greenery in buildings (link to be added when published) for more.
+Check out our article on sustainable schools and the benefits of greenery in buildings for more.

 How Should We Go About It?